Leeds Teaching Hospitals NHS Trust is committed to improving your experience of this website and providing access to as

 We have added speech, reading and translation support to our website with Browsealoud.

-Use the orange button displaying headphones to start browsealoud.
-If you do not see this symbol please clear the cache memory by forcing a refresh in your browser.
+Use the orange icon displaying headphones to start browsealoud.
+If you do not see this icon please clear the cache memory by forcing a refresh in your browser.
 This can be done by pressing Ctrl & F5 buttons simultaneously on your keyboard (depending on your browser).

 Browsealoud™ helps the millions of people who struggle to access and understand information online.
 In the UK, over 12 million people have print disabilities such as dyslexia, low literacy, mild visual impairment and over 8 million people were born abroad so speak English as a second language.